-6.11.10 Livewell and Livewell Pump
+6.10.10 Livewell and Livewell Pump

-The 2770 / 2780 has a 20 gallon standard livewell system. which is supplied by a dual purpose livewell pump.
-The pump is located in the port bilge compartment and can be reached through the inspection port in the motorwell.
-The wiring is secured to the pump using a tie-strap, and must be disconnected prior to removing the pump.
+The livewell on your 320CC has a capacity of 45 gallons.
+It is equipped with a dual purpose livewell pump and adjustable flow regulator.
+The pump is located in the port bilge compartment, can be activated by a toggle switch on the dash switch panel, and can be reached through the inspection port in the motorwell.
+The wiring is secured to the pump using a tie-strap and must be disconnected prior to removing the pump.